BarbyKelly/quizproject/README.md

 ## Deployment

-1. Developer clicked on this link https://github.com/Code-Institute-Org/ci-full-template under Love Maths "Getting Set Up" video.
+1. Developer clicked on this [GitHub link](https://github.com/Code-Institute-Org/ci-full-template) under Love Maths "Getting Set Up" video.

 ![link for code template](assets/images/readmeimg/CI.templateLink.png)

-2. As the original template was for CodeAnywhere, and developer works with github, developer clicked on https://github.com/Code-Institute-Org/gitpod-full-template
+2. As the original template was for CodeAnywhere, and developer works with GitHub, developer clicked on [GitPod template](https://github.com/Code-Institute-Org/gitpod-full-template)

 ![github template](assets/images/readmeimg/githubTemplate.png)

-3. Developer clicked on "Use this template", and then clicked on "Create a new repository":
+3. Next the developer clicked on "Use this template", and then clicked on "Create a new repository":

 ![use this template](assets/images/readmeimg/repolink.png)